Downloads:

 Management History

 Important sport fish include Largemouth Bass and Channel Catfish.
 Florida Largemouth Bass were last stocked in Bastrop Reservoir in 1992 to increase Florida Largemouth Bass genetic influence.
-A 14- to 21-inch slot length limit and a 5-fish daily bag limit (one greater than 21 inches) for Largemouth Bass was implemented in 1993.
+A 14- to 21-inch slot length limit and a 5-fish daily bag limit (only one greater than 21 inches) for Largemouth Bass was implemented in 1993.

 Fish Community